Skip to main content

 Globe and Mail·Apr 10

-The new leader of the NDP party in Canada has changed around the jobs of his small group of Members of Parliament.
+The new leader of the NDP party has changed around the roles of his small group of Members of Parliament.
 Because the NDP has a small number of people in Parliament, each person has to be in charge of more than one issue.
+This change could help the NDP focus on the issues that are most important to them.

 Don Davies to act as NDP parliamentary lead after new leader Avi Lewis announces critic roles